sparkflows/sparkflows-docs/docs/databricks/user-guide/browsing-tables.rst

 Browse Databricks Tables
 ===========================

-Fire Insights allows you to Browse your Databricks Databases & Tables.
+Fire Insights allows you to browse your Databricks databases & tables.
+Follow the steps given below in order to gather more information about this feature.

-Go to Data/Databricks DB
+Traverse to Data -> Databricks DB from top menu
 ----------------------

 It will display the Databricks DB page.